PeterXUYAOHAI/FastLSH/README.md

 * Redis 3.2
 * OpenMPI 2.02

 If you can not fulfill the requisites, try to use CMakeList_safe.txt in the repo and comment the lines where compile error happens.
-I will creat a safa brach.
+I will creat a safa brach soon.

 ##Parameters